chargeprice/chargeprice-api-docs/api/v1/vehicles/index.md

 ## Response Body

 A response contains 0 to many vehicles.
-At the moment vehicles of type `car` are supported.
-The following table lists the `attributes` of a `car`:
+The following table lists the available `attributes`:

 | **Name**        | **Type**      | **Example**                 | **Description**                                                                                |
 | --------------- | ------------- | --------------------------- | ---------------------------------------------------------------------------------------------- |